 Many building projects revolve around adding, finishing, or renovating.
-Learn about the most popular projects here, with new ones being added frequently.
+Learn about the most popular projects.

 All property in the Arlington is assigned to a particular zone and each zone has specific regulations that apply to it.
 Check the Zoning Map to determine what zone your project falls in.
 You can also access the County’s Interactive Mapping Center for more maps and details about your project’s location.
 If you can’t find what you’re looking for, give us a call or come to our office.
 If you decide to come to the office, bring a scaled plat with you.
 This will help us determine what you can do on your property.

 Once you have determined your zone, check the Zoning Ordinance to determine if your project is allowed by right or if your project requires additional approval or “special exception” from the County Board or Board of Zoning Appeals.
 Most projects will require one or a series of permits and inspections, outlined below.
 If your project qualifies as a special exception, you will need to apply for approval and a public hearing as an initial step.